Back to Top

 Adding Dividends to our Shares

-Accessing our share account, we can add ordinary transactions to our shares account.
+Accessing our investment account, we can add ordinary transactions to it